apache/airflow/CONTRIBUTING.rst

   - This is the best way to get a Committer to answer a question.

-- Asking a question on `<https://gitter.im/apache/incubator-airflow>`_

-  - This is the best way to get a quick response, but not from a committer.

 - Open a JIRA ticket when you discover a bug and propose a PR with a fix.

   - This is the only way to get PRs approved or to report bugs.